alexeykuz-sys/LinguaGames-Project-MS2/README.md

 git clone …….

 **5. Credits**

 Media

--   The images used in this project belongs to photographer.
+-   The image for s used in this project belongs to photographer.